yanghengtang/tp/docs/UserGuide.md

 ## General Features

-These are the list of general features built into MediConnect:
+This is the list of general features built into MediConnect:
 - [Help](#viewing-help--help)
 - [Exit](#exiting-the-program--exit)
 - [Saving the data](#saving-the-data)